Dangerous Mardi Gras Concussions and How to Avoid Them

-Below are some tips to avoid a head injury and stay safe during Carnival season:
+Below are some tips to avoid a head injury that can lead to a concussion and stay safe during Carnival season:

-Alcohol is a known suppressant of the central nervous system, as well as the mechanism that maintains balance within the brain and inner ear.
+Alcohol is a known suppressant of the central nervous system, including the mechanism that maintains balance within the brain and inner ear.
 Avoid drinking beyond your limits to avoid a dangerous accident.

 To avoid a concussion during Carnival season, be aware of crowds.
 If you are a Mardi Gras veteran, allow the rookies to scramble for the beads on the ground and conserve your energy for the more desirable throws.

 What to do if you suffer a head injury

-If there is depression of consciousness, difficulty in maintaining alertness and/or other common concussion-related symptoms such as weakness, slurred speech, confusion, nausea, vomiting, light/sound sensitivity or trouble maintaining balance, then an evaluation at an urgent care or emergency facility is encouraged.
+If you lose consciousness, have difficulty in maintaining alertness and/or other common concussion-related symptoms such as weakness, slurred speech, confusion, nausea, vomiting, light/sound sensitivity or trouble maintaining balance, leaving the parades and obtaining an evaluation at an urgent care or emergency facility is strongly encouraged.

 Concussion symptoms can include: